Kohleria amabilis var. bogotensis (G.Nicholson) L.P.Kvist & L.E.Skog

 Kohleria amabilis var. bogotensis is a flowering plant, up to 24 inches (60 cm) tall.
 The leaves are egg-shaped, dark green and up to 4 inches (10 cm) long.
 The flowers are tubular, yellow and red-orange, up to 2 inches (5 cm) long and with red or purple dots inside.
-Flowering period extends from late winter through the spring and summer.
+The flowering period extends from late winter through spring and summer.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).